-What are pork belly burnt ends
+What are pork belly burnt ends?

 What makes burnt ends so special is the succulent fat content and how it renders throughout the meat during the low and slow cooking process.
-The crunch and texture of the outside pairs well with the moist, buttery inside.
+The crunch and texture of the outside pair well with the moist, buttery inside.

 Tips for buying pork belly

 For pork belly burnt ends, you want 4 to 5 lbs of pork belly with the skin off and a balanced meat-to-fat ratio.
 The center cut of pork belly has the best meat-to-fat ratio and makes excellent pork belly burnt ends.